Help Center/ GaussDB(DWS)/ SQL Syntax Reference (8.1.3.x)/ Functions and Operators/ Character Processing Functions and Operators

 quote_ident(string text)

 Description: Returns the given string suitably quoted to be used as an identifier in an SQL statement string (quotation marks are used as required).
 Quotes are added only if necessary (that is, if the string contains non-identifier characters or would be case-folded).
-Embedded quotes are properly doubled.
+The quotation marks embedded in the return value are double quotation marks.

 Return type: text